 Search our Journals List

 If you're looking for a specific journal or magazine, the best one of the best place to go is our Journal's List here at Memorial Library.
 First, click on the "Journals List" tab above the search bar in the middle of the Library Home page.

 Then search for your journal or magazine.
 You can do this in a variety of ways.
 First, you can search for the journal or magazine by the title or title words.
-There's also a search option for seeing journals by topic.
-Lastly, there's an alphabetical list where journals and magazines can be found, based on their first letter.
+You can also search by part or whole of the journal's ISSN number.

 Once you've found your journal, take a closer look at the entry.
-Look under the title for Peer Reviewed to indicate if the journal uses the peer review process.
+Look under the title for an icon that says Peer Reviewed to indicate if the journal uses the peer review process.

 Searching Ulrich's Periodical Directory

 Another method for determining if a journal and its articles are peer-reviewed or not is to look it up.
 One way to check is through something like Ulrigh's Periodical Directory, which will have a lot of information about the journal or magazine, including if the source is peer-reviewed, or "refereed".
 Use the link below to search for your journal title in Ulrich’s Periodical Directory.

 If you see this icon then the journal is refereed or peer-reviewed.

 Search a Journal's Website